 To check the integrity of inputs, FBCrypt uses a message authentication code (MAC).
-When the VNC client sends an encrypted input to the server, it calculates a SHA-1 hash value from the input before encrypted, a sequence number, and the session key for encryption.
+When the VNC client sends an encrypted input to the server, it calculates a SHA-1 hash value from the input before encryption, a sequence number, and the session key for encryption.
 The sequence number is incremented whenever one input is handled.
 Thanks to a secret session key and a sequence number, the attackers cannot calculate the hash value correctly or reuse a pair of captured encrypted input and MAC value.

-To send the MAC value with an encrypted input, we have extended the RFB protocol [10] used in VNC.
-After the VMM decrypts the encrypted input, it compares the MAC value with the hash value calculated from the decrypted input.
+To send the MAC value with an encrypted input, we have extended the RFB protocol [12] used in VNC.
+For PV guests, the MAC value is passed from the virtual keyboard device to the VMM with the corresponding encrypted input.
+For HVM guests, it is stored in the VMM until the corresponding encrypted input is read to emulate the IN instruction for reading a keyboard device.
+Before the VMM decrypts the encrypted input, it compares the MAC value with the hash value calculated from the input.
 If the two values are different, the VMM discards the input.